HenryG-code/HenryG-code/README.md

 I'm a software developer and web developer with a strong interest in building practical, user-focused digital products.
 I enjoy working across the full development stack, from clean front-end interfaces to back-end logic, databases, integrations, and deployment.

 My work combines software development, web design, UI/UX, SEO, and digital marketing.
-I like building projects that do more than look good — they need to perform well, solve real problems, and create measurable value.
+I like building projects that do more than look good, they need to perform well, solve real problems, and create measurable value.

 ## What I Do